-Various brands were using phones, emails, and tablets as the major key to engage and communicate with customers.
+Various brands were using phones, emails, and tablets as the major key to engaging and communicating with customers.
 Today we have got access to more devices and more channels as well.
 Now customers seem to feel more comfortable with online shopping using multiple devices (laptops, smartphones, and tablets ).

 Marketing Channels For Your Marketing Strategies